Taiwan’s Temple Parades

 Symbolic–offerings are made to the Triple Gem, giving rise to contemplative gratitude and inspiration.

-Typical material offerings involve simple objects such as a lit candle or oil lamp, burning incense, flowers, food, fruit, water or drinks.
+Typical material offerings involve simple objects.
+This can be a lit candle or oil lamp, burning incense, flowers, food, fruit, water or drinks.

 The passing performers and assisting parade members would commonly stop at each main traffic light.
 These are good opportunities for the parade members to let off their firecrackers to ward off the evil spirits and to be gratefully offered drinks from those making the said symbolic offerings.

 The eight members (almost always men), represent four ‘infernal’ generals plus four seasonal gods (of spring, summer, fall and winter).
-They’re known to have a vaguely menacing attitude as they swagger along the street whilst carrying their ritual weapons.
+What’s more, they have a vaguely menacing attitude, they swagger along the street whilst carrying their ritual weapons.

 The most important thing is to keep a respectful distance from them and don’t cross their protective line.

 (First image) The Bajiajaing and (last image) The Zhentous.

 If you’re in the right place at the right time, you might witness the ‘Bajiajaing’.
 It’s roughly translates as the ‘Eight Generals performance parade’.